fluxninja/aperture/docs/content/reference/configuration/spec.md

 <!-- vale on -->

-_AIAD Load Scheduler_ reduces the token rate linearly overtime while in overload state.
+_AIAD Load Scheduler_ reduces the token rate linearly over time while in overload state.
 During recovery, it increases the token rate linearly until the system is not overloaded.

 <dl>
 <dt>dry_run</dt>